whoTookGroot/project-menu-catalog/README.md

 lacks much of the house keeping and authorizing that I will employ in coming projects, as well as session handling.

+DISCLAIMER:
-DISCLAIMER: I realized there is hardly any value checking in this app, but I need to move on to a new project of larger scope.
+- I realized there is hardly any value checking in this app, but I need to move onto a new project of larger scope.
+- Forms were not styled.
+I'm a novice in web dev and wanted to style the forms alittle nicer and embed them in their parent templates.
+However I decided I should learn to properly build the front end of projects at a later date. (my cascading is messy and redundant)

 # Table of Contents